Diff: Unified format

 The hunk range information contains two hunk ranges.
-The range for the hunk of the original file is preceded by a minus symbol, and the range for the new file is preceded by a plus symbol.
+A minus symbol precedes the range for the hunk of the original file, and a plus symbol precedes the range for the new file.
 Each hunk range is of the format l,s where l is the starting line number and s is the number of lines the change hunk applies to for each respective file.
 In many versions of GNU diff, each range can omit the comma and trailing value s, in which case s defaults to 1.
 Note that the only really interesting value is the l line number of the first range; all the other values can be computed from the diff.

 The hunk range for the original should be the sum of all contextual and deletion (including changed) hunk lines.
 The hunk range for the new file should be a sum of all contextual and addition (including changed) hunk lines.
-If hunk size information does not correspond with the number of lines in the hunk, then the diff could be considered invalid and be rejected.
+If hunk size information does not correspond with the number of lines in the hunk, then the diff could be considered invalid and rejected.

 Optionally, the hunk range can be followed by the heading of the section or function that the hunk is part of.
 This is mainly useful to make the diff easier to read.
 When creating a diff with GNU diff, the heading is identified by regular expression matching.

 If a line is modified, it is represented as a deletion and addition.
 Since the hunks of the original and new file appear in the same hunk, such changes would appear adjacent to one another.

 An occurrence of this in the example below is: